Commissioners of Irish Lights

 The Commissioners of Irish Lights (Coimisinéirí Soilse na hÉireann), often shortened to Irish Lights or CIL, is the body that serves as the general lighthouse authority for Northern Ireland and the Republic of Ireland and their adjacent seas and islands.
 As the lighthouse authority for the island of Ireland it oversees the coastal lights and navigation marks provided by the local lighthouse authorities, the county councils and port authorities.

-It is funded by light dues paid by ships calling at ports in the Republic of Ireland, pooled with dues raised similarly in the United Kingdom.
-This recognizes that a large volume of shipping, typically transatlantic, relies on the lights provided by Irish Lights.
+Irish Lights is funded through light dues paid into the General Lighthouse Fund (GLF) by ships calling both in Ireland (including the Republic of Ireland and Northern Ireland) and in Great Britain.
+The General Lighthouse Fund is managed by the Secretary of State for Transport in the United Kingdom and is split between the three General Lighthouse Authorities.

 History

 Signal fires to guide shipping have long existed.
 Hook Head has the oldest nearly continuous light in Ireland, originally a signal fire or beacon tended by the monk Dubhán in the fifth century.
 Monks continued to maintain the light until the Cromwellian conquest of Ireland in 1641.

-King Charles II re-established the lighthouse in 1667.
+Charles II re-established the lighthouse in 1667.
 He granted a patent for the erection of six lighthouses to Robert Reading, some replacing older lighthouses, at Hook Head, Baily Lighthouse at Howth Head, Howth sand-bar, Old Head of Kinsale, Barry Oge's castle (now Charlesfort, near Kinsale), and the Isle of Magee.

 In 1704 Queen Anne transferred the lighthouses around the Irish coast to the Revenue Commissioners.

+The Corporation for Preserving and Improving the Port of Dublin was established under the Dublin Port Act 1786, an act of the Parliament of Ireland.

+The Lighthouses (Ireland) Act 1810 transferred responsibility for all lighthouses around Ireland's coast to the Port of Dublin Corporation, with the lighthouse operation becoming known as the Irish Lights Board.
+The Dublin Port Act 1867 reconstituted the Port of Dublin Corporation into the Dublin Port and Docks Board with responsibility purely for the port, and created the Commissioners of Irish Lights to act as the general lighthouse authority.

-The Commissioners of Irish Lights were established under an Act of the Parliament of Ireland passed in 1786 and entitled An Act for Promoting the Trade of Dublin, by rendering its Port and Harbour more commodious (26 Geo.
-III, c. xix).
-Lighthouses were not included until an 1810 Act of the Parliament of the United Kingdom of Great Britain and Ireland.
-These Acts, modified by the Irish Lights Commissioners (Adaptation) Order, 1935, remain the legislative basis for the CIL.
+These acts, modified by the Irish Lights Commissioners (Adaptation) Order 1935, remain the legislative basis for the CIL.

 Irish Lights has moved its headquarters from Dublin to a purpose-built new building in Harbour Road, Dún Laoghaire.

+Handover of responsibility to the Foyle, Carlingford and Irish Lights Commission as envisioned by the 1998 Good Friday Agreement has not occurred.